 Honesty is the best policy.
-When children ask for the answers to difficult questions, parents have a very hard time figuring out just how to answer.
+When children ask for the answers to difficult questions, parents often have a very hard time figuring out just how to answer.
 This can be a tricky line to walk, but generally, remember this: you don’t need to tell the whole, unabridged truth, but try not to tell a lie.
-So if a child asks a question about race, gender and sexuality, or a nuanced family issue, tell them what you think is appropriate for them, without covering it up with a lie.
+So, if a child asks a question about race, gender and sexuality, or a nuanced family issue, tell them what you think is appropriate for them, without covering it up with a lie.

 Encourage enthusiasm when you see it.
 If your child continuously asks “why” questions about a particular topic, they may be growing very interested in that topic, and you can become more proactive about talking about this subject with them.
 If they begin to ask a lot of questions about animals, think about buying them books and learning toys about animals, and remember to bring up the differences between animals you see or talk about the behaviors of animals you come across — and keep the conversation going.
 This will help them develop verbal skills and cultivate an existing interest in preschool activities that involve reading animal stories, doing animal coloring books, learning the alphabet with “A” for alligator, and so on and so forth.